-The regional bikeway plan recommends a number of off-road on-road bikeways and along traditional roads in Berlin Township to create a network that will connect Delaware.
-Sunbury, and Orange Township.
+The regional bikeway plan recommends a number of off-road and on-road bikeways A multi-use path d Berlin High School along traditional roads in Berlin Township to create a network that will connect Delaware, Sunbury, and Orange Township.
 The proposed routes are indicated in blue on the Sidewalks and Paths map.